Electroweak Loops as a Probe of New Physics in $t\bar{t}$ Production at the LHC: Calculation

 For estimating the sensitivity to New Physics in our processes, we need to find the functional dependence of the production rate on the EFT coefficients $C_{33}^{\varphi q 3}$ and $C_{33}^{\varphi u}$.
 Since we also want to exploit the effects from electroweak Sudakov logarithms that grow with energy, we even need to find this dependence for differential distributions.
 If we truncate all terms beyond $\mathcal{O}(v^4\big/\Lambda^4)$, we can parameterize each bin $i$ of a differential distribution as \bea N_i^\textrm{SMEFT} = {n_0}_i+{n_1}_i\;C^{\varphi q3}_{33}+{n_2}_i\;C^{\varphi u}_{33} +{n_3}_i\;(C^{\varphi q3}_{33})^2+{n_4}_i\;(C^{\varphi u}_{33})^2+{n_5}_i\;C^{\varphi q3}_{33} \, C^{\varphi u}_{33}, \quad \quad \eea with coefficients ${n_j}_i$.
 These coefficients can be determined by generating six differential distributions for six different values of $C^{\varphi q3}_{33}$ and $C^{\varphi u}_{33}$.
 Once this fit is obtained, it can be used to predict the differential distribution for \textit{any} combination of the EFT coefficients and it can even be truncated at $\mathcal{O}(v^2\big/\Lambda^2)$ in order to remove dimension-eight terms from squared dimension-six terms.
+If not stated otherwise, we keep the squared dimension-six terms in the SMEFT predictions in this work.
 Using the parameterization in Eq.~(\ref{eq:binfit}) we perform Pearson-$\chi^2$ hypothesis tests \bea \chi^2(C^{\varphi q3}_{33},C^{\varphi u}_{33})=\sum\limits_{i} \frac{\left( N_i^\textrm{SMEFT} - N_i^\textrm{SM}\right)^2}{N_i^\textrm{SMEFT}} \eea on the histogrammed distributions with $N^\textrm{SM}_i={n_0}_i$, where the sum runs over all bins with $N_i\geq 5$.
 The null hypothesis is that the observed data follows the expected prediction.
 In the following, we assume that the observed data is given by the SM prediction and the expected result is from the SMEFT.
 This allows us to quote the $p$-value for the case that the SM result is a fluctuation of the SMEFT distribution, which can be translated into a $95\,\%$ confidence level (C.L.) exclusion for the given hypothesis.
 To account for systematic uncertainties $\Delta_{\textrm{sys.}}$ from scale variation we rescale the $N_i^H \to f_H \cdot N_i^H$ with factors

 such that $|f_\textrm{SMEFT}\sum\limits_iN^{\textrm{SMEFT}}_i-f_\textrm{SM}\sum\limits_iN^{\textrm{SM}}_i|$ is minimized.
 This brings the total cross sections of two hypotheses closest while maintaining their shape differences.